SyedMohammedAsad/Intro_to_Machine_Learning_kaggle/README.md

 - Implementing and evaluating a **Random Forest model**.
 - Comparing **Decision Tree vs. Random Forest** performance.

+✅ **7.
+Machine Learning Competitions**
+- Understanding how to participate in Kaggle competitions.
+- Submitting predictions to a competition (e.g., Housing Prices).
+- Using competitions to improve model performance and compare with peers.

 ---

 ### **🚀 How to Use This Repository?**